ohdamnitsnikki/secret_chef/README.md

 ## Testing

-1. My page with its animations and cards appear good on desktop (1201px and up) and also on smaller screens (1200px and below).
+1. My page with it's animations and cards appear good on desktop (1201px and up) and also on smaller screens (1200px and below).

 2. Page works good on chrome, firefox, iphone and android.
 On explorer the pictures in the index file has another width and also the train isn't appearing.